 Growing up, many of us might remember those popular "got milk?" posters or simply the sound of our parents’ voices urging us to drink two to three cups of milk per day.
 But there was very little to be said on what it was actually doing to our skin.

 At this point in your life, incorporating milk might be a daily habit.
 You use it in cereal, in your morning coffee, or just drink it straight.
 If you can’t ditch it completely, focus on at least reducing your intake and paying attention to whether this makes a difference to your skin and overall health.
-Using dairy-free alternatives, like Vital Proteins Collagen Creamer, is also a great step to take if you want to limit your dairy intake.
-Helping to support stronger hair, skin, nails, and joints, Vital Proteins Collagen Creamer is packed with healthy fats, energy-boosting MCTs, and is free of artificial sweeteners.
-Add it to your coffee, baked goods, and more.
+Using non-dairy alternatives, like Vital Proteins Collagen Creamer®($31; shop now), is also a great step to take if you want to limit your dairy intake.
+Helping to support stronger hair, skin, nails, and joints,** Vital Proteins Collagen Creamer® is packed with healthy fats, energy-boosting MCTs,** and is free of artificial sweeteners.
+Add it to your coffee, baked goods and more.

 It's also important to keep in mind that milk and ice cream have been shown to cause the most skincare problems, whereas yogurt and cheese are relatively safe.
 Test the different dairy products to see if you have varying levels of sensitivity.
 Follow this process until you're fully able to say goodbye to the days of "got milk?" and hello to confidently saying, "don't got milk but I've got great skin."